splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 To create a team, follow these steps:

 #.
-Log in to Splunk Observability Cloud.
+In the left navigation menu, select :guilabel:`Settings` then :guilabel:`Teams management`.

 #.
-In the left navigation menu, select :menuselection:`Settings` then :menuselection:`Teams`.
+Select :guilabel:`Create team`.

 #.
-Select :guilabel:`Create New Team`.
+Enter a name and description for your team.

 #.
-In the :guilabel:`Team name` dialog box, enter a name for the team.
+From the :guilabel:`Add members` list, select users in your organization to add as team members.

 #.
-(Optional) In the :guilabel:`Description` field, enter a description of the team.

-#.
-From the :guilabel:`Add Users` list, you can search for users with the search text box.

-#.
-Continue to add users to the team.

-#.
-When you're finished adding users, select :guilabel:`Create`.
+When you're finished adding members, select :guilabel:`Create team`.
 The new team name appears in the list of teams.

 .. _admin-delete-team: